riboflavin/test-framer-sync/alternatives/fireflies-ai.md

 ---
 type: alternatives
 title:  Alternatives to Fireflies.ai
-description: Discover top alternatives to Fireflies.ai and compare Fireflies.ai with Circleback to find the best transcription tool for your needs.
+description: Discover top alternatives to Fireflies.ai for meeting transcription and analysis.
+Compare features with Circleback and find the best solution for your needs.
 ---

 # Alternatives to Fireflies.ai